Introduction to Web Design and Development

 - Why would they choose you over the competition?

-Encourage sharing of the content
+6. Encourage sharing of the content

-You have your target audience and your value proposition, and they know why it would be best for them to choose you over your competitors.
+You have your target audience and value proposition, and they know why it would be best for them to choose you over your competitors.
 But you should also offer content and other elements that make them want to share it with others.
-Good content should draw in an audience, offer solutions to problems and leave them wanting to learn more and share it with others.
+Good content should draw in an audience, provide solutions to problems, and leave them wanting to learn more and share it with others.
 This generates interest in your brand and website and brings in more valuable visitors.
 After all, word-of-mouth is the best kind of marketing.

-Quality and audience engagement
+8. Quality and audience engagement

 You can also engage your audience through an opt-in email subscription.
-Email is direct, targeted and highly personal.
+Email is direct, targeted,d and highly personal.
 Collect email addresses and communicate consistently and regularly.
 You can set up an email campaign for the RSS Feed to your blog.

-Measure the results
+9. Measure the results

 Once the website has been deployed, it is time to measure how well it works.
 Until you test the performance of your website, you will not know whether it has effectively met your goals.
 The measurement criteria should be determined based on your website goals.
 If one of the goals was to increase subscriptions, the number of sign-ups should be a key performance indicator.
 The number of RSS feed subscribers should also be a key indicator.
 If encouraging user involvement was the goal, the number of forum posts or comments should be a key factor.

-Keep making changes
+10. Keep making changes

-As you can see, web design and development is not exactly complicated, but there are a few things to look at and focus on.
+As you can see, it is not exactly complicated, but there are a few things to look at and focus on.
 Moreover, it is an art form, and it takes quite a bit of skill and knowledge to fit all the puzzle pieces together and make a website worthy of your business.
-In fact, web design and development has to be seamless that you never notice it in the first place.
-You just feel the impact of it, and the results speak for themselves.
+It has to be seamless so that you never notice it in the first place.
+You feel the impact of it, and the results speak for themselves.